Gemma 4 Guides

 What does "E2B" and "E4B" mean?
 The "E" stands for effective parameters.
 These models use Per-Layer Embeddings (PLE) — a technique where each decoder layer has its own small embedding table.
 The models have more total parameters than their "E" number suggests, but their runtime compute footprint matches the effective parameter count.
 E2B behaves like a 2B model at runtime.

 Does Gemma 4 support audio?
-Only on E2B and E4B.
-Both support audio input for speech recognition and audio-to-text translation, up to 30 seconds per clip.
-The 26B A4B and 31B do not support audio input.
+Yes, but not on every size.
+E2B, E4B, and 12B support native audio input.
+The 26B A4B and 31B do not support native audio input.

 How much VRAM does Gemma 4 31B need?
 Around 20 GB for 4-bit quantized inference, 34 GB for 8-bit, and a single 80 GB H100 for unquantized BF16.
 For most local users, 4-bit on an RTX 3090 or RTX 4090 (24 GB VRAM) is the practical path.